scallop/scallop/README.md

 * POSIX-style short option names (-a) with grouping (-abc)
 * GNU-style long option names (--opt)
 * Property arguments (-Dkey=value, -D key1=value key2=value)
-* Non-string types of options (with extendable converters)
+* Non-string types of options and properties values (with extendable converters)
 * Powerful matching on trailing args

 It should be noted that the whole option builder is completely immutable (thus thread-safe), so you can reuse it, delegate